c-smile/spapp/README.md

 </body>
 ```
 We have `<nav>`igation section here and collection of `<section>`s - views that need to be presented when user clicks
 on one of hyperlinks in the nav bar (or anywhere else).
-Also, if you want to load a section by default, simply add the `default` attribute.

 ## Routing

-By definig `<section id="some id">` element in your markup you actually define a route.
+By defining `<section id="some id">` element in your markup you actually define a route.
 When browser is navigated to
 `{url of your app}#id-of-section` the SPApp module catches this event and shows `<section>` with that ID.

 No special mechanism for declaring routes is required - simply declare `<section>`s with proper IDs.

+If you want to load some section by default, simply add the `default` attribute to it.

 ## Views and Controllers